 Each surgical scar on my body tells a story.
 The big long one that tracks across my lower right abdomen tells of an appendix that ruptured on my 16th birthday – and the subsequent month I spent in hospital seriously ill with peritonitis and disgusting drainage tubes.
 Two scars on my right knee tell of surgery after an unfortunate encounter between me and a pile of gravel.
 Another meandering zig zag tells of a nasty piece of broken glass once embedded into my left palm, its evidence exquisitely masked by the skilled plastic surgeon who sewed my hand back up.

 Women who have survived open heart surgery usually have traumatic stories to tell about their very noticeable chest scars, and mixed emotions about whether “to hide or not to hide” this evidence of their cardiac history, particularly in the early weeks and months post-op.

-Consider, for example, the story of Myra, a 45-year-old woman from New Jersey, who tells this story:
+Consider, for example, 45-year-old Myra from New Jersey, who tells this story:

 “I had a double bypass open heart surgery five months ago.
 I feel so sad and stressed about my scar.
 Sometimes I cry when I’m in the shower, or if I try to wear a shirt and can’t wear it because it shows.